yuku/qiita-notifications/README.md

 ##0.3.3

-- Add Google Analytics
+- Translate not only buttons but also items.

 ##0.3.2

-- Support languages: en, ja
+- Support languages: en, ja.

 ##0.3.1